HL7/fhir-shorthand/input/pagecontent/reference.md

 * code = $LNC#69548-6 (exactly)
 ```

-In the context of an instance:
+In the context of an instance or SD metadata (via caret paths):

 * The first statement sets the system and code, leaving the display empty.
 * The second statement sets the system, code, and display text.
-* The third statement has the same meaning as the first statement.
+* The third statement is the same as the first, since `(exactly)` is meaningless in this context.

-In the context of a profile:
+In the context of a profile or an extension definition:

 * The first statement signals that an instance must have the system http://loinc.org and the code 69548-6 to pass validation.
 * The second statement says that an instance must have the system http://loinc.org, the code 69548-6, *and* the display text "Genetic variant assessment" to pass validation.